dominikrosa/seleniumEasyTasks/README.md

 * Maven
 * TestNG

+Code for the following tasks can be found in the Master branch.

 ### Date Picker
 * download current date, format it (start date), add 7 days (end date) **Result - printed**
 * manually select or type wanted date **Result - screenshot**